Current Graduate Students

 Aaron Krivchenia

 Aaron enrolled in the PhD program in the fall of 2021.
 He is interested in studying the effects of habitat fragmentation, conditional dispersal, interspecific competition and predation on the population dynamics and coexistence of species from the patch to the landscape level.
-His research will focus on Tribolium flour beetles and employ a combination of microcosm experiments and reaction-diffusion models.
+His research focuses on Tribolium flour beetles and the fungal pathogen Beauveria bassiana and employs a combination of microcosm experiments and reaction-diffusion models.

 • B.S., Rowan University, New Jersey (2020)